Stanley-Chan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Steps 5 : Define criteria to filter data and extract data by using grep.

-Steps 6 : Naming all the columns / variables with descriptive variable names by using gsub.
+Steps 6 : Naming all the columns / variables with descriptive variable names by using gsub and Subset.

 Steps 7 : Look into the data columns using names().
 Define which function to use (merge, cbind, rbind and etc.) to merge the dataset.